-2. Some kids need it more than others
+2. Some kids need it more than others.

 Many new mothers have wondered exactly how long it is that they should breast feed and the simple answer to that is:

-Breast-feeding leads to better overall health outcomes for children, which is why the World Health Organization and the American Academy of Paediatrics recommend that babies be exclusively breast-fed for a minimum of six months.
+Breast-feeding leads to better overall health outcomes for children, which is why the World Health Organization and the American Academy of Paediatrics recommend that babies be exclusively breastfed for a minimum of six months.

-Those outcomes, though, are relative: A premature infant in the neonatal intensive-care unit or a baby growing up in a rural African village with a high rate of infectious disease and no access to clean water will benefit significantly more from breast milk over artificial milk, called formula, than a healthy, full-term baby born in a modern Seattle hospital.
+Those outcomes, though, are relative: A premature infant in the neonatal intensive-care unit or a baby growing up in a rural African village with a high rate of infectious disease and no access to clean water will benefit significantly more from breast milk over artificial milk, called formula, than a healthy, full-term baby born in a modern American hospital.

-3. Breast milk bolsters your kid’s IQ
+3. Breast milk bolsters your kid’s IQ.

 Does it really lead to better health and higher intelligence quotient for your kids?